RockitBootcamp/Student-Resources/PHP/Laravel/Models/README.md

 > Assuming your user table has `first_name` and `last_name` fields

-Even though the `$user` variable is an object, you can echo the `$user` variable to get the output of it's data.
+Even though `$user` is an object, you can echo the `$user` variable to see the data of the model.
 This is probably only useful for debugging:

 ```php
 echo $user;